bcbecker/Flask-GraphQL-API/README.md

 # Flask-GraphQL-API
 Flask API using Graphene to query a MongoDB database.
 Containerized with Docker.

+A simple learning project for Mongo and GraphQL (Graphene).

 ## Table of Contents
 * [General Info](#general-information)